bodegga/tide/docs/KILLA-WHALE-MODE-WARNING.md

 ## Bottom Line

-**FORCED Mode** is designed for scenarios where you need **ABSOLUTE CERTAINTY** that ALL traffic on a subnet goes through Tor, with NO exceptions, NO escapes, and NO bypasses.
+**killa-whale mode** is designed for scenarios where you need **ABSOLUTE CERTAINTY** that ALL traffic on a subnet goes through Tor, with NO exceptions, NO escapes, and NO bypasses.

 It is **intentionally aggressive** and will **actively fight** to control the network.